patricksevat/Toothmaster/README.md

 You can also contact us via `p.m.c.sevat <at> gmail <dot> com` regarding specific questions abou the code in this repository or fill in [this contact form](http://jointmaster.eu/contact/) for any questions regarding the required hardware or the PCB software.

 For more general information see [http://jointmaster.eu/](http://jointmaster.eu/).
 This website also contains useful blogs and videos on using Toothmaster.

+## License

+All software is published under GNU GPL v3 license.
+This means that you are allow to modify, share and use my source and other stuff in personal or commercial use.
+If you modify source code, it has to stay under GNU GPL v3 license too.
+I reserve a right to shut down this website at any time.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.